ntoda03/NLGenomeSweeper/README.md

 ## Requirements
 This is a pipeline to be run on linux based machines.
 The following software must be available in your path.
+At least 3G of free memory is needed for InterProScan but more mempry is better.

-* Python version 3.5 or greater
+* Python 3, version 3.5 or greater
 * blast+
 * MUSCLE aligner
 * SAMtools